The Key Causes of Addiction

 Environmental Factors

 Research has shown for years that certain environmental factors increase the likelihood of addiction.
-A variety of factors play a role, including:
+A variety of factors play a role, including:- Living in poverty

 - Growing up in an abusive household